playlikesam/ochi-app/README.md

 steps used to make ochi :

-step 1 : Tailwind setup kar
-step 2 : different changes karke npm run dev use krke project ko live kr step 3 : remove app.css step 4 : use rfce at app.jsx step 5 : started making :
+step 1 : setup initializations including Tailwind and vite step 2 : Make changes accordingly and use npm run dev to make your app live step 3 : remove app.css step 4 : use rfce at app.jsx to begin with boiler plate step 5 : started following the components :

 --> components :
 navbar